I suppose it is time we add a nightly 32bpp archive.

 For the structure it would be useful to know how 32bpp work in the game.
 I have a clue, but am unaware of the details.
 Maybe planetmaker is interested in creating a makefile that packs pngs into a useful releasable bundle.
 Maybe the makefile can do the actual pngcodec'ing from some list of values.

-#3 Updated by Ammler almost 10 years ago
+#3 Updated by Ammler about 10 years ago

 I would start like the 8bpp project, for first, just some newgrfs with 32bpp stuff.
 IMO, it is wrong to make 32bpp bounded to a base set, I tried to tell that the 32bpp project but they won't listen.